 How long and how often are sessions?

-I offer 30 or 45 minute sessions, and students typically work with me at consistent times each week, anywhere from 1 to 5 days per week.
+Sessions are 45 minutes, and students typically work with me at consistent times each week, anywhere from 1 to 5 days per week.

 What methods do you use to teach students with Dyslexia?